 (E) includes procedures for notifying the local EMC regarding an evacuation of the facility;

-(F) includes procedures for notifying DADS Regulatory Services regional office for the area in which the facility is located by telephone immediately after the EPC makes a decision to evacuate; and
+(F) includes procedures for notifying HHSC Regulatory Services regional office for the area in which the facility is located by telephone immediately after the EPC makes a decision to evacuate; and

-(G) includes procedures for notifying DADS Regulatory Services regional office for the area in which the facility is located by telephone immediately when residents have returned to the facility after an evacuation.
+(G) includes procedures for notifying HHSC Regulatory Services regional office for the area in which the facility is located by telephone immediately when residents have returned to the facility after an evacuation.

 (6) Transportation.
 A facility's plan must contain a section for transportation that: